Yanlan-Mao-Lab/TissueOrigami/SettingUpCodeOnServer.md

 4.    cd to bulkruns and modify submitter.sh to include the files that you want to run.
 Then:
 - bash submitter.sh

+Note: Please note that paths to the code's inputs should also be updated in modelinput files in Scratch/bulkruns/ModelInputs/.
+These files currently point to my Myriad directory.